WhiteAssassins/AE-NetScope/CODE_OF_CONDUCT.md

 ## Purpose

-AE NetScope is a public open-source project for sysadmins, network operators, homelab users, and developers building safer LAN inventory tooling.
+AE NetScope is a public source-available project for sysadmins, network operators, homelab users, and developers building safer LAN inventory tooling.

 The project should be a professional, practical, and respectful space.
 People should be able to report bugs, suggest changes, review code, and discuss operational security without harassment, gatekeeping, or pressure to expose private infrastructure details.